 History and physical examination contribute significantly to the evaluation and the treatment of children with presumed volume depletion.
 Important historical elements involve the presence of gastrointestinal (GI) symptoms which are among the most common conditions requiring fluid therapy.
 Other conditions resulting in volume depletion are poor intake, sepsis, burns, cystic fibrosis, and conditions of the kidney or regulating hormones.

 Knowing the severity or quantity of volume depletion is helpful in directing therapy as well as the urgency and duration of therapy.
 Dehydration is classified into < 5%, 5-10%, and > 10%.
 For many years a variety of physical findings and scales (collections of findings) have been proposed.
 None of these is as good as accurate weights.

 Look for the presence of dry mucous membranes, absence of tears, tachycardia at rest, capillary refill greater than 3 seconds, abnormal respiratory pattern, and hypotension.
 In the absence of a documented baseline weight, which is generally not available to the emergency department physician, the patient with a history of poor intake and extra loss may be considered to be hydrated to less than 5% dehydrated.
 The presence of one or more of these signs would put the patient in the 5-10% range of dehydration.
 The patient who demonstrates all the signs is profoundly ill and in shock.
-Ultrasound measuring the ratio of the ...
+Ultrasound ...